ppsharma57/2020-07-30-collaboration-pshar/README.md

 Git Collaboration

 - git clone <url>
-- make sure you dont one repository into another repository
+- make sure you dont nest one repository into another repository
 - just like git init, only do this one per repo